 MOD RCC/14A1/120

-1/11 2.1 Unless otherwise agreed, the administrations responsible for collecting the charges shall establish a monthly account showing all the amounts due and send it to the administrations concerned.
+1/11 2.1 Unless otherwise agreed, the administrations/operating agencies responsible for collecting the charges shall establish a monthly account showing all the amounts due and send it to the administrations/operating agencies concerned.

 MOD RCC/14A1/121

-1/12 2.2 The accounts shall be sent as promptly as possible and, except in cases of force majeure, before the end of the third month following that to which they relate.
+1/12 2.2 The accounts shall be sent as promptly as possible and, except in cases of force majeure, before the end of a period of 50 days following the month to which they relate.

 MOD RCC/14A1/122

-1/13 2.3 In principle an account shall be considered as accepted without the need for specific notification of acceptance to the administration* which sent it.
+1/13 2.3 In principle an account shall be considered as accepted without the need for specific notification of acceptance to the administration/operating agency which sent it.

 MOD RCC/14A1/123

-1/14 2.4 However, any administration has the right to question the contents of an account for a period of two calendar months after the receipt of the account, but only to the extent necessary to bring any differences within mutually agreed limits.
+1/14 2.4 However, any administration/operating agency has the right to question the contents of an account before the end of the 50-day period after the receipt of the account, but only to the extent necessary to bring any differences within mutually agreed limits.

 Reasons: The deadlines are in accordance with Recommendation ITU-T D.195 “Time-scale for settlement of accounts for international telecommunication services”.